crossterm-rs/crossterm/README.md

     - Ubuntu 17.10

 The above terminals have been tested.
-Crossterm should works also for windows 7, 8 consoles and all ansi suportable consoles.
+Crossterm should works also for windows 7, 8 consoles and all ansi supportable consoles.
 But these are yet to be tested.
 If you have used this library for an terminal other than the above list without issues feel free to add it to the above list.

 ## Notice
-This library is not totaly stable **yet**.
+This library is not totally stable **yet**.
 There will not be changed mutch in the code design so do not worry to mutch.
 If there are any changes that affect previous versions I will describe what to change when upgrading crossterm to new version.

 ## Todo crossterm 0.2